espressif/idf-eclipse-plugin/README.md

 <a name ="writeFlashBinary"></a>
 # Write Binary to Flash

-Binary data can be written to the ESP’s flash chip via `ESP-IDF: Write Binary Data to Flash` command accessible by right click on the project in the project explorer:
+Binary data can be written to the ESP’s flash chip via `ESP-IDF` > `Write Binary Data to Flash` command accessible by right click on the project in the project explorer:

 <img width="344" alt="Screenshot 2023-10-16 at 10 51 52" src="https://github.com/espressif/idf-eclipse-plugin/assets/24419842/186c8498-d779-4771-af53-e5bf09e29502">

 After clicking this command, the `Write Binary Data to Flash` dialog box will open.
 Editable default values ​​are provided for binary path and offset.
-The correct offset can be checked by looking at the partition table via `ESP-IDF: Partition Table Editor` or manually by opening the partitions.csv file
+The correct offset can be checked by looking at the partition table via `ESP-IDF` > `Partition Table Editor` or manually by opening the partitions.csv file

 <img width="591" alt="Screenshot 2023-10-16 at 10 51 27" src="https://github.com/espressif/idf-eclipse-plugin/assets/24419842/46e24e89-a1ed-4169-8c92-1ba0b0089ea7">